 - Have you addressed the prompt properly?
 If not, you will score zero.

-- Have you organised the content well, used correct vocabulary, and taken a logical approach to the essay topic?
+- Have you organized the content well, used correct vocabulary and taken a logical approach to the essay topic?

 - Have you included four paragraphs: an introduction, 2 body paragraphs each developing and supporting an idea, and a short conclusion summarising your ideas?

 - Have you included examples, explanations, and facts to support your point of view/argument?

 In the PTE test of essay writing, you will be prompted with a given essay topic, usually of 2-3 sentences.
 You will have to write a 200-300 word essay within 20 minutes of the time limit.

 The PTE summarised written text is about writing a given paragraph into a concise summary.
 You will get a long paragraph of 150-200 words which you have to read, analyse and summarise in one single sentence with a 5-75 word limit.

 The PTE scores range between 10-90; however, there is no definite passing PTE score.
 Test-takers scoring anywhere between 65-75 is considered to be a good PTE score for admission to top universities.